renegade-fi/typescript-sdk/examples/native-eth-gas-sponsorship/README.md

 Here's how it works:

-1. Gets a quote for a match with `useGasSponsorship` set to true, `refundNativeEth` set to true, and the `refundAddress` set.
+1. Gets a quote for a match with `disableGasSponsorship` set to false, `refundNativeEth` set to true, and the `refundAddress` set.
 2. Assembles the quote.
 3. The bundle includes routing through the gas sponsorship contract
 4. At the end of the transaction, the gas sponsorship contract will refund the gas costs to the configured address.
 You should see the address receive a transfer of ETH approximately equivalent to the gas costs of the transaction.